-• "Execute a program after saving the PDFs" will allow you to do execute an external program after the PDF has been saved.
+- "Always include attachments as "raw" attachments" will leave the attachments alone and not have them transcribed. - "Execute a program after saving the PDFs" will allow you to do just that execute an external program after the PDF has been saved.
 The program you specify is invoked once each time a PDF is saved.
 Because the PDF file may be renamed on the fly, you must use %1 as the substitution for the final filename.
 For example, let's say you wanted to copy the PDF to the root of your C: drive, you could type in "copy %1 C:\" (without the quotes, of course).

 The second area controls the batch process mode.
-Clicking the Process Now button opens the Save PDFs Now dialog box 5.
-This form controls the batch processing mode of the Add-in which allows you to save entire folders of emails all at once.
+Clicking the button pulls up the form in Figure 3.
+This form controls the batch processing mode of the add-in which allows you to save entire folders of emails all at once.
 To begin, choose the folder(s) you would like to have converted, and then click the "Process Now" button.
-The progress bar will commence according to the number of emails in each folder (that is, it will start over at the beginning each time it starts to convert a new Outlook folder, assuming that you selected more than one folder to process).
-Outlook cannot be used during this process, so if it anticipated that a large number of emails (where large is defined as more than 1000 emails at once) then it may be best to let it operate during an off-time such as a lunch break or overnight.
+The progress bar will begin moving along according to the number of emails in each folder (that is, it will start over at the beginning each time it starts to convert a new Outlook folder, assuming that you selected more than one folder to process).
+Outlook cannot be used during this process, so if it anticipated that a large number of emails (where large is defined as more than 1000 emails at once) then it may be best to let it operate during a lunch break or possibly even overnight.